 - An Application Form.

 - 4 passport style photographs.

-If your security has not been installed, your certificate will be hand delivered by a Police Officer who will hand you your certificate once he is satisfied your security has been installed correctly.
+If your security was installed and the officer inspected it on his visit, the certificate can be posted to you.
+If your security has not been installed, your licence will be hand delivered by a Police Officer who will hand you your certificate once he is satisfied your security has been installed correctly.

 Should the Chief Officer of Police refuse your application, you will be informed, in writing, giving the reasons why and of your right of appeal against the decision.

 It 's important to keep an eye on shooting news as this is a very topical issue that continues to make headlines.

 Previous Home Office plans to almost double the license fee to £94 were recently scrapped following

 discussions with BASC and it looks highly likely that a further fee